Portalwalker/BibleReader/README.md

-# ✦ Bible Reader ✦
+# Bible Reader

-> *“Your word is a lamp to my feet and a light to my path.”*
-> — **Psalm 119:105**

-A simple Bible Web app for a focused reading experience.
+A simple Bible Web app for a focused reading experience.:coffee:

-## ✧ Features

-- Browse Bible passages
-- Read chapters in a clean interface
-- Simple, lightweight setup
+## What it does

+- Ancient Scripture Exploration Facilitation
-- Designed as an example project
+- Designed as an example project :coffee:

-## ⚒ Getting Started
+## How to run

 ```bash
 git clone https://github.com/Portalwalker/BibleReader.git